sergiotaborda/lense-lang/docs/content/constructors.md

 String s = 8; // not supported without the enhancement
 ~~~~

-This is very powerfull feature of [enhancements](enhancements.html) and can easly be abused, so please design enhancements with care.
+This is very powerful feature of [enhancements](enhancements.html) and can easly be abused, so please design enhancements with care.